aljorgevi/aljorgevi.com/README.md

 # aljorgevi.com

-Hi there! 👋  This is the repo for my blog & portfolio site.
+Hi there! 👋  This is the repo for my portfolio site.
 It's built on Gatsby.
 The data is living in Contentful, a headless CMS, and is pulled at build-time.
 The site is hosted on Netlify.

 ### Link [Live View](https://aljorgevi.com/)